Reslient by Design

 Design for Operations

-• Shift left in operations to anticipate failures early.
+• Shift left to anticipate failures early

-• Test failures frequently in development.
+• Test failures in development

-Automate components Minimize human error and ensure consistency.
+Automation Minimize human error and ensure consistency

 Keep It Simple

-• Avoid overengineering architecture, code, and ops.
+• Avoid overengineering architecture, code, and operations

-• Simplicity reduces inefficiencies and misconfigurations.
+• Simplicity reduces inefficiencies and misconfigurations

-• Maintain a balanced approach to avoid single points of failure.
+• Maintain a balanced approach to avoid single points of failure

 Trade-Offs